 Whenever the FOMC makes its announcements, it can cause significant volatility in the markets.
 FOMC changes will likely affect the value of the US dollar.
-Considering that the US Dollar is the main reserve currency of the world today, each Fed announcement has a ripple effect across capital markets worldwide, especially in foreign exchange futures.
+Considering that the US Dollar is the world’s main reserve currency today, each Fed announcement has a ripple effect across capital markets worldwide, especially in foreign exchange futures.

-While it is essential for traders to monitor the macroeconomic situation, employment levels, inflation levels, and economic growth, the FOMC meeting is usually considered the most important date on any traders’ calendar.
+While traders need to monitor the macroeconomic situation, employment levels, inflation levels, and economic growth, the FOMC meeting is usually considered the most important date on any traders’ calendar.
 That is because of the impact that interest rates have on investments.
 Any little change that the FOMC makes to its target interest rate affects other rates, including foreign exchange rates and bond prices.